 - Oral Portion: After passing the written sections, students must pass an oral exam over the same and related topics

+The passing grade for both the written and oral sections is 75%.
 Students who do not pass both sections of the Qualifying Examination will be dismissed from the program.

 - Dissertation Committee: After passing the Qualifying Examination, the student must set up a Dissertation Committee of at least four graduate faculty members, which must include at least three BCB Ph.D. faculty members and one member appointed by the Graduate School.